 to a 1.5-inch wooden star.

 - We recommend completing this step before constructing the popsicle stick nativity stable.
-This way, it will be dry and ready to attach to the wooden Christmas stable once you build it.
+This way, once you build it, it will be dry and ready to attach to the wooden Christmas stable.

 Related: Walnut Shell Manger Christmas Ornament

-Use a combination of regular and mini popsicle craft sticks to build each sidewall of the wooden nativity stable.
+Use a combination of regular and mini popsicle craft sticks to build two side walls for the wooden nativity stable.

-- 5 regular-size popsicle sticks (2 more to use as guidelines optional)
+- Five regular-size popsicle sticks (two more to use as guidelines optional)

 - Glue gun with glue sticks